How to MIG Weld Stainless to Mild Steel: Step by Step

 MIG welding creates a good-looking bead and low spatter, but you often want to improve it.

-Also, cleaning the final bead and the stainless HAZ avoids corrosion, especially in harsh environments.
+Also, cleaning the final bead and the stainless HAZ prevents corrosion, especially in harsh environments.
 Any residual spatter, iron, etc., will act as corrosion concentration points.

-After that, you can use a scotch brite disc and create a smoother surface.
+After that, you can use a scotch brite disc to create a smoother surface.
 Be careful not to touch the mild-steel part to avoid iron particles.

 If necessary, you can remove discolorations in various ways:

-- Mechanically with low-speed tools and mild polishing abrasives and paste.
+- Mechanically by using low-speed tools with mild polishing abrasives and paste.
 However, you cannot reach tight areas.

 - Chemically with mild phosphoric acid solutions or equivalent commercial cleaners for stainless steel.
 Avoid traditional pickling chemicals or pastes because they contain harmful chemicals.